 For example, if your topic was about "Bitcoin", but more specifically about "mining bitcoin", start by using bitcoin as the seed keyword and see what results comes back.

-Next review the keyword suggestions in the keyword list and identify and select relevant keywords with the highest rank as well as TOP 10 keywords that have two to three words.
+Next review the keyword suggestions in the keyword list and identify and select relevant keywords with the highest score as well as Hot keywords that have two to three words.

-Using our example "Bitcoin", "Bitcoin mining", "Bitcoin mining calculator", and "Bitcoin mining rig" were a few keywords with high rank and in the Top 10.
+Using our example "Bitcoin", "Bitcoin mining", "Bitcoin mining calculator", and "Bitcoin mining rig" were a few keywords with high score and a Hot keyword.